 Ruby's YouTube wish a hit

-Ruby, aged 14, has drawn ever since she could hold a pencil and thanks to generous donors and supporters like you she got to meet and spend time with her favourite YouTube illustrators.
+Ruby, aged 14, has drawn ever since she could hold a pencil.
+Thanks to generous donors and supporters like you she got to meet and spend time with her favourite YouTube illustrators.

 For wish mum Karen, it was not months, weeks or even days before alarm bells starting ringing about her baby Ruby.
 It was hours.